kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "An attraction has max one ID represented by an integer value"
 * `Attraction SubClassOf hasName some xsd:string` <br />
 "An attraction has max one name represented by a string value"
-* `Attraction SubClassOf hasDetail some Detail` <br />
-"An attraction has some detail"
 * `Attraction SubClassOf hasReview some Review` <br />
 "An attraction has some review"
 * `Attraction SubClassOf isLocatedAt exactly 1 location` <br />